 Audley’s first attorney, a public defender, was aware of the county’s high felony conviction rate and warned Audley that going to trial with felony charges in Ontario County would be difficult — very little wiggle room and as Audley says, he was told, “They will slay you.”

 With that said, it is not known how the CIs benefited from their efforts.
 It wasn’t disclosed.
 Charles, the one allegedly interacting with the informant and the subject with the most damning information, received only five years probation.
 How is that possible?
 He told Audley that GPD offered a good deal to flip on him, something he has personally apologized to Audley for.
-Audley was facing up to 25 years.
-He first was offered a plea deal of nine years in prison.
+Audley says he was originally told he was was facing up to 25 years (old drug laws).
+He first was offered a plea deal of nine years in prison (new maximum for consolidated drug laws).
 After changing from a public defender to a private attorney, he eventually took a plea deal of three years with two years probation.
 Ultimately, he entered a shock treatment program to reduce the time served.

 The inset photo was one of the few pieces of evidence against Audley.
 The prosecution claims it is shows Audley confessing to the crime.
 If this case were to have gone to trial, it’s quite possible that the prosecution might have attempted to present evidence to try to impeach Audley’s credibility.
 But from what we know, is there enough to convict Audley (guilty beyond a reasonable doubt) for four felony charges of dealing and possessing drugs?
 Was he not guilty (which is different from innocent)?
 Did Kelly deserve to have her car seized?
 Was there fair and equal application of the law?
 Maybe you feel justice was served as an alleged drug dealer is off the streets?